IanLockwood/phase-0/week-2/wireframe-reflection.md

 - Did you enjoy wireframing your site?

 I did!
 It was fun and creative.
-That said, if I were pressed for time, I'd probably find it tedius and a little frustrating.
+That said, if I were pressed for time, I'd probably find it tedious and a little frustrating.

 - Did you revise your wireframe or stick with your first idea?